jacksleight/statamic-bard-texstyle/README.md

 * **cp_css (string)**
   The CSS properties that will be added to the control panel for this style.

+### Enabling the Buttons

+You can enable the buttons in any Bard field, either through the blueprint/fieldset editor or by adding them to the buttons list in the YAML file directly.

 When using heading styles the matching `h*` button must also be enabled in the Bard field.

 ### Configuring the Stored Values